9.30 am Traditional Parish Eucharist with healing prayer

 Find out more about Church of England Christenings at https://churchofenglandchristenings.org/

-The clergy are very happy to officiate at the funeral of a family member or loved one, either at a Crematorium or in one of our Churches, please contact the clergy directly or ask your funeral director to do so.
+The clergy are very happy to officiate at the funeral of a family member or loved one, either at a Crematorium or in one of our Churches, please email the Parish Office directly or ask your funeral director to do so.
 We will take the time to talk it all through with you, and can help with choosing music and arranging the service order.

 Space is limited for full burials in the Lower Churchyard of All Saints Church, and only for residents of the parish and worshippers at any of our churches.
 Please contact the Parish Office for more information about this or ask your funeral director to do so.